NotationCapital/Operating-Manual/README.md

 We communicate quite regularly on the Internet, including [twitter](https://twitter.com/NotationCapital) and our [blog](https://medium.com/notation-capital).

-We also host a popular podcast called [Origins](https://notation.vc/#podcast), which focuses on the limited partner community.
+We also host a popular podcast called [Origins](https://notation.vc/#podcast), which focuses on the limited partner community and VC firm building.

-Finally, we have an email list that we’ve never quite figured out how to use appropriately, so we suggest you follow Notation on twitter or medium for regular updates, BUT, we may do some larger events for the Notation community in the months to come, so feel free to sign up for our email list on [our homepage](https://notation.vc/) just in case :-)
+Finally, we have an email list that we’ve never quite figured out how to use appropriately, so we suggest you follow Notation on twitter or medium for regular updates, BUT, we may do some larger events for the Notation community in the months to come, so feel free to sign up for our email list on [our homepage](https://notation.vc/) ... just in case :-)